New & Used Mazda 6: In Depth

 GET A FREE PRICE QUOTE

 The Mazda 6 is a mid-size four-door sedan that has a stylish design, sporty driving feel, and a fuel-efficient drivetrain.
-The redesigned 2014 model competes with the Hyundai Sonata, Kia Optima, and the Ford Fusion.
+The redesigned 2014 model competes with the Ford Fusion, Kia Optima, and the Hyundai Sonata.

 For more details on the latest Mazda6, including pricing, specifications, options, and photos, see our full review of the 2014 Mazda6.